I am (currently) the sole creator and administrator of SnipCritic. I've designed and developed everything myself, from scratch.

 Fall Guys is a little different, though; it's fun to drop in and just start derping around.
 While it's not something that us loners will probably spend multiple hour sessions on, it's still good to fire up and have a quick giggle with.

-Definitely give it a try!1 week ago
+Definitely give it a try!2 years ago